Wild Rice Stuffing

-The past few years I have made a delicious, savory gluten-free wild rice stuffing for the big Thanksgiving Day turkey.
-We always use half of it to stuff the turkey and the other half gets baked in a casserole dish.
-I have not had a recipe for this until today.
-I usually just toss it all together until it tastes just right.
+The past few years I have made a delicious, savory, gluten-free wild rice stuffing for the big Thanksgiving Day turkey.
+We always use half of it to stuff the turkey, while the other half gets baked in a casserole dish.
+I have not had a recipe for this until today; I usually just toss it all together until it tastes just right.
 While preparing this at our holiday cooking class last week, I had a number of people ask me for exact measurements, which I just could not give.
 So today, I dutifully measured every ingredient before I put them into the skillet.
 The end result was perfection.
 We enjoyed the stuffing as a main dish for dinner tonight along with the simple additions of braised kale, steamed green beans, and steamed fingerling potatoes.

 During dinner we offered our 3-year old daughter some fingerling potatoes and she promptly replied that she doesn't eat fingers!
 I just had to share that little bit of 3-year old wisdom.

 The stuffing can easily be made a day ahead of time for all of you who are super organized and like to plan.
 For those of you who are new to gluten-sensitivity, please remember that your Turkey is not gluten-free if it has bread (made with wheat) stuffing inside of it.
-If you are going to be attending another Thanksgiving dinner then you can suggest to have the cook use a rice stuffing or you may just need to enjoy some of the other side dishes that are naturally gluten-free.
+If you are going to be attending another Thanksgiving dinner, then you can suggest to have the cook use a rice stuffing or you may just need to enjoy some of the other side dishes that are naturally gluten-free.

 When it comes to roasting the turkey, I usually layer onion slices, celery, and plenty of fresh herbs on the bottom of the pan just beneath the turkey.
 Then fill the pan with about 1/4 inch of water.
 These flavors infuse into the turkey and drippings during roasting for a rich, savory flavor.
 I also like to brine a turkey using salt, apple cider, and herbs.
-Don't be afraid of salt.
+Don't be afraid of salt!
 I generously salt the top of the turkey with Herbamare, which is a flavorful herb-infused sea salt.
 A few dashes of olive oil and a handful of chopped herbs are sprinkled over the top for more flavor.